stlouis-mo-developers/cmsinreact/README.md

 - Login Component

 ### What Is JSX?
-`JSX` stands for `Javascript XML` and is the React syntax / language that allows you to write HMTL like tags inside JavaScript!
+`JSX` stands for `Javascript XML` and is the React syntax / language extension of JavaScript base that allows you to write HTML like tags inside JavaScript!
 - Browsers do not understan JSX beacuse it's not valid Javascript syntax and so, we need a tool like `Bablel` to transform / compile `JSX` syntax into Javasript functions that the browser can understand and execute!
 - Each JSX tag is compiled into a Javascript `React.createElement` function call which is a plain Javascript function that browsers support  / understand.
 - A JSX expression starts with a HTML-like opening tag, and also ends with its closing tag.
 You can leave out the closing tag if there are no children
+- JSX expressions are written inside curly braces { }.
+Expressions are variables or any valid JavaScript expressions.

-- What does a JSX statement looks like?
+#### What does a JSX statement looks like?
 ```
 <code>
-export default function App() {
+export function App() {
   const name = "Kingsley Tagbo";

   return (